 I don’t shave, anywhere that’s ever in view of the general public anyhow— yes, I totally just said that.
 Because why?
 Because idgaf.

 I’ve been known to use the F-word as often as I use prepositions.

-I am fucking awesome.
+Because I know that I am fucking awesome.

 I studied photography (and later started studying art) as hard as I had studied parenthood and alternative medicine.

 I didn’t give a fuck that I wasn’t making great photos.
 Not one single fuck that the pages of my art journal were filled with work any vaguely skilled 4th grader could have created.

 I didn’t go out with friends, I didn’t watch TV, or read anything that didn’t further my art and photography knowledge.
 When I wasn’t busy being a parent or a partner, I studied, and photographed, and painted.
 I lived and breathed photography and art.

 I failed again, and again, and again..
 And I did not give one single fuck.
 I kept creating.

 And finally I’m here, still learning, and growing, and studying, and working my ass off… But I finally occupy this space where I confidently call myself a photographer; an artist.